Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks

 Although the presentation here focuses heavily on the ICL of templatic text generation, our results on what transformers can compute is actually much more general.
 We show here how programs in the Production System Language PSL can be naturally compiled into transformer networks whose behavior is completely explainable through the PSL programs they implement.
 But how general is the class of computations that can be expressed as PSL programs?
 In fact, \textit{every computable function} can be computed by a PSL program: PSL is Turing complete.
 This is shown in Sec.~\ref{sec:Turing}.
-Hence, the Turing-completeness of hard-attention transformers shown by P\'erez et al.~\citeyear{perez2021attention} can in effect be derived from the Turing-completeness of PSL.
-Thus this work speaks not only to how transformers can carry out the powerful symbolic computation involved in ICL templatic text generation, but how transformers can in fact function as universal computers.
+Note that this is Turing-completeness of a language for programming transformers, a higher-level result than the Turing-completeness of transformer networks themselves --- the Turing-completeness of DAT transformers follows from that of PSL; the Turing-completeness of hard-attention transformers shown by P\'erez et al.~(\citeyear{perez2021attention}) is a closely-related result.
+Thus the present work speaks not only to how transformers can carry out the powerful symbolic computation involved in ICL templatic text generation, but also how transformers can in fact function as universal computers.

-\section{Related work}
+\section{Related Work}

 This work complements other ongoing work on understanding neural computation, and specifically, in-context learning in transformers.
 Unlike most mechanistic interpretability work, we are not analyzing trained models, probing for trees or other data structures.
 Our question is one of \textit{mechanistic \textbf{computability}}: what can the transformer architecture compute in ICL, and exactly how?
 We focus on using ICL for the general but tightly constrained task of templatic text generation, as defined in \ref{sec:Fdef}.
 Our approach is to design an algorithm for performing templatic generation, in a symbolic form, which can be compiled into weights for a modified transformer architecture.
 The resulting network is, by construction, fully mechanistically interpretable.